Coke to soften marketing if unrest hits World Cup

 “There was tear gas and a little of that waved into the stadium, nothing major,” Tripodi recalled of his Confederations Cup trip.
 “The Brazilian people are going to rise up and support this World Cup in a big way.
 Do I think there might be some protests?
 There may well be.”

 A litmus test of Brazil’s attitude now to the World Cup could be when the trophy tour, organized by Coke, reaches its 90th country this month and begins a six-week tour across Brazil.

 “We hope there is no unrest,” Tripodi said from Atlanta.
 “But we recognize these things happen.
-You always have to be smart to have all kinds of Plan Bs, Plan Cs and Ds to prepare for any contingency.
+You always have to be smart to have all kind of Plan Bs, Plan Cs and Ds to prepare for any contingency.
 And if certain things happen you might have to change the tonality of your marketing or communications ... to make sure our messaging better reflected the mood in a particular country.”

 Coke is aware the same social media channels it harnesses to engage with consumers to enhance its market position can quickly be used to create a backlash against corporations or organizations such as FIFA.

 “The worst thing is you can be complicit by silence,” Tripodi said.